Black History-UW Athletics

 UW Athletics Black History

 The UW athletic program launched its "Celebrate UW's Black History" section on UWBadgers.com in 2003.
-It has been updated every year with new information and multimedia offerings and is one of the finest college resources for African-American athletics history in the nation.
+It has been updated periodically with new information and multimedia offerings and is one of the finest college resources for African-American athletics history in the nation.

 African-American Athletic Pioneers